carpentries-incubator/pangenomics/_episodes/04-manual-pangenomes.md

 ~~~
 {: .output}

-Now that we have all the sequences of all of our genomes in a BLAST database we can align each of the sequences (queries) to all of other ones  (subjects) using `blastp`.
+Now that we have all the sequences of all of our genomes in a BLAST database we can align each of the sequences (queries) to all of the other ones  (subjects) using `blastp`.

+We will ask `blastp` to align the queries to the database and give the result in the format "6", which is a tab-separated file, with the fields Query
+Sequence-ID, Subject Sequence-ID, and E-value.
+BLAST aligns the query sequence to all of the sequences in the database, it measures the percentage of identity, the percentage of the query sequence that is covered by the subject sequence, and uses these measures to give a score of how good the match is between your query and each
+subject sequence.
+The [E-value](https://blast.ncbi.nlm.nih.gov/doc/blast-help/FAQ.html) represents the possibility of finding a match with a similar
+score in a database of a certain size by chance.
+So the lower the E-value, the more significant the match between our query and the subject sequences
+is.

 ~~~
 $ blastp -query mini-genomes.faa -db database/mini-genomes -outfmt "6 qseqid sseqid evalue" > output_blast/mini-genomes.blast
 ~~~
 {: .language-bash}
-Here we asked `blastp` to align the queries to the database and give the result in the format "6", which is a tab separated file, with the fields Query Sequence-ID, Subject Sequence-ID and E-value, which is the measure of similarity between sequences that we need.

 ~~~
 $ head -n4 output_blast/mini-genomes.blast